The 6 things you should know before hiking the Larapinta Trail

 3. The trail isn’t all smooth terrain-ing

-Before embarking on a trail as demanding as Larapinta, it’s important to have all of the correct information before you set out, and while walking the trail itself will be one of the greatest adventures you ever have, it’ll also take a toll on your body if you’re not careful.
-This is where picking (and packing) proper hiking shoes come in.
+Before embarking on a trail as demanding as Larapinta, it’s important to have all of the correct information before you set out.
+While walking the trail itself will be one of the greatest adventures you’ve ever had, it’ll also take a toll on your body if you’re not careful.
+This is where picking (and packing) proper hiking shoes comes in.

-Your feet will bear the brunt of the work thanks to the constant jagged and rocky trail and it’s not uncommon for them to get bruised and blistered, especially when you’re walking 70km over five days on our trek the Larapinta Trail tour.
-To avoid this as much as possible, seek advice on the best hiking shoes for the job and ensure they’re properly worn in when your flight touches down in Alice Springs.
+Your feet will bear the brunt of the work thanks to the constant jagged and rocky trail and it’s not uncommon for them to get bruised and blistered, especially when you’re walking 60km across seven days on our trek the Larapinta Trail tour.

 Unfortunately, that’s not all you have to be aware of.
 Your body’s likely going to feel aches and pains in places you didn’t even know it was possible to feel aches and pains in, so packing some muscle pain relief cream or something similar is a must-do.